June in Basel used to mean two parallel pilgrimages.

 Design Miami continues in Miami and explores Paris while Basel evolves through dealer-led formats.

 Asian collectors should treat "Design Miami Basel" as a legacy name for a living week, not a single booth map.
 The market moved.
-The need for design literacy did not.
+The need for design literacy, and the diaspora art floor at Miami Beach, did not.

 The Verdict